wojtkowiak/meteor-desktop/README.md

 also be
 distributed to your mobile clients and cause unnecessary updates in case you only made changes in `.desktop`
+- files that are excluded from `desktop.asar` (via `extract` settings in a desktop module) are not updated, nor checked for changes!
 - if errors in your app prevented startup during development, change in `.desktop` will not trigger project rebuild
 - if errors in `.desktop` prevented startup, watcher will not work and you need to make any